loda-lang/loda-programs/README.md

 # LODA: Lexicographical Order Descent Assembly

 LODA is an assembly language, a computational model and a tool for mining integer sequences.
-You can use it to search programs that calculate sequences from the [On-Line Encyclopedia of Integer Sequences® (OEIS®)](http://oeis.org/).
+You can use it to search (or "mine") programs that calculate sequences from the [On-Line Encyclopedia of Integer Sequences® (OEIS®)](http://oeis.org/).

 The [programs/oeis](programs/oeis) folder contains programs that generate integer sequences from the OEIS.
 All of these programs have been automatically generated using the `loda mine` command.
 Warning: these programs have been validated only for the first terms of the sequences as found in the downloaded version of the OEIS database.
 There is no guarantee that any particular program is correct, i.e., generates the correct (infinite) sequence.

-To mine programs for integer sequences, LODA automatically downloads files from the [OEIS website](https://oeis.org).
-You can run `loda mine` to search for programs for integer sequences from OEIS.
-Found programs are written to `programs/oeis`.
-When using the command-line flag `-x`, existing programs are overriden if the new program is simpler or faster than the existing one.

-If you would like to get updates on new programs, you can check out the [@lodaminer](https://twitter.com/lodaminer) Twitter account.
+If you are interested in integer sequences and programming models, consider [contributing to this project](CONTRIBUTING.md)!!! :eyes:

 ## Programs